napszel/ClimbingRoutes/README.md

 It uses DataTable, a table plug-in for jQuery (https://datatables.net/)

 A bash scripts downloads the data from the kletterzentrum's website and saves the data to a json file.
 Then a python script generates the index.html file based on the json.
-(Hence, index.html is not included in the git)
+(Hence, index.html is not included in git)